TechEmpower/FrameworkBenchmarks/frameworks/FSharp/giraffe/README.md

 All source code is inside `Program.fs`.

-App listens for a signle command line argument to pick the desired JSON implementation:
+App listens for a single command line argument to pick the desired JSON implementation:

     - `system`: `System.Text.Json`
     - `utf8`: `Utf8Json`